NaderSalameh/dbt_demo/README.md

 # dbt_demo
 ## dbt is an open-source command line tool that helps data engineers, data scientists, and data analysts transform data in their warehouse more effectively.

-the repository demonstrates the usage of DBT using snowflake on GCP
+the repository demonstrates the usage of DBT using Snowflake on GCP

 includes:
   - Sourcing